NikiforovAll/nikiforovall.github.io/_posts/2025-04-04-mcp-template-and-aspire.md

 builder.Build().Run();
 ```

-It run's [@modelcontextprotocol/inspector](https://www.npmjs.com/package/@modelcontextprotocol/inspector) under the hood.
+It runs [@modelcontextprotocol/inspector](https://www.npmjs.com/package/@modelcontextprotocol/inspector) under the hood.
 It is an MCP proxy that allows you to test and debug MCP servers.

 💡 **Note:** The *Inspector* is responsible for starting the .NET project.
 So, no corresponding Aspire Resource will be available on the dashboard for the 'Stdio' mode.